konovalov-aleks/reSL/README.md

 ### Fixed bugs of the original game

 1. If the last game session was stopped when trains are waiting in the first entrance (the yellow dispatcher is showing the flag), then when starting a new game the program will freeze.
+2. The loading screen is momentarily drawn in incorrect colors.

 ## Reverse engineering process